GWR Rheidol Tanks: British Rail ownership

 Along with other ex-GWR locomotives, Nos.
 7 and 8 retained their numbers under British Railways ownership, with no. 1213 also initially retaining its number until renumbered in 1949 under the 1946 plan.
 In June 1956 the three were given the names which they still carry today, being unnamed up to that point; no, 9 received the name Prince of Wales that its predecessor had borne until repainted into Cambrian Railways livery after that company absorbed the locomotive in July 1913.
 These three locos were the only steam engines to survive in BR's ownership after the end of main line steam traction in August 1968, excluding steam powered cranes which remained in service until 1995.
 Under the TOPS numbering arrangements introduced at this time they were allocated Class 98 and were nominally numbered 98007–98009, but these numbers were never actually carried on the locomotives.
 All three locomotives, and the rolling stock, carried standard British Rail 'rail blue' livery until the 1980s, when the locomotives were given more traditional liveries that they had carried in the past.

 Conversion to oil firing

 The locomotives were originally designed to burn coal, however there was a period spanning over thirty years during which the three locomotives were oil fired.
 Problems with sparks and unreliability of the coal supplied caused British Railways to look to alternative fuels for the locomotives.
 Locomotive No. 7 was the first to be converted in 1978, followed by No. 8 in 1979 and No. 9 in 1981.
 This change was later reversed with Locomotive No. 8 returning to coal in 2012 and No. 9 in 2013.

 Preservation

 All three Vale of Rheidol tanks are still in service and operating on their original route.

-The standard livery is Great Western Railway green and all three locomotives currently carry this livery.
-The locomotives were named by British Railways in 1956 and currently do not carry their nameplates.
+They were named by British Railways in 1956.